"I know things about Ludo Bagman that would make your hair curl... not that it needs it -"

 Bagman’s downfall came when he gambled heavily on the Quidditch World Cup final of 1994 (GF8).
 He attempted to recoup financially by borrowing money from the goblins and placing still more bets.
 He used leprechaun gold to pay off witches, wizards, and a few goblins to whom he owed money, then spent most of the next year after the World Cup trying to avoid his angry creditors, among them Fred and George Weasley.

-Ludo’s last-ditch effort to recoup was to place a large wager on the underdog in the Triwizard Tournament, Harry Potter, afterward concentrating on unethically using his position as a Triwizard judge to influence the outcome.
+Ludo’s last-ditch effort to recoup was to place a large wager on the underdog in the Triwizard Tournament, Harry Potter, afterwards concentrating on unethically using his position as a Triwizard judge to influence the outcome.
 When the Tournament ended in a draw, Ludo fled rather than face his goblin creditors (GF37).

 A famous Beater for the Wimbourne Wasps and the English National Team before joining the Minstry.